 Lori Adelman is a writer and advocate living in Brooklyn, NY.
 She blogs at Feministing.com.

-Also see Gender Values: The Costs of War by Susan Feiner in this edition of On The Issues Magazine.
+Also see: Where the Reality of Abortion Resides: Intimate Wars by Merle Hoffman in this edition of On The Issues Magazine

 Read the Cafe for new and updated stories.